opendri/opendri.github.com/guide/chapter5.md

 #### Data Collection: Field Surveys and Mapping Parties
 <div class="info-box image-right adapted width-200px">
-<h4>Map Cakes: a tradition</h4>
+<h4>Making the Work Fun is Good Business Sense</h4>
 <img src="/assets/images/mapcake.png" title="Risk Assessment Triad: Hazards, Exposure, Vulnerability" width="150">
 <p>Mapping is a social activity.
 It can be very technical and tedious, but it should also be fun.
 For many years, large mapping parties have traditionally ended with map cakes, where the frosting is printed into a map that reflects the hard work of the team.
 The activity builds a sense of collective accomplishment.
-It also forms the core energy and network of relationships that allow for the project to scale. (more TBD, to interview Mikel)</p>
+It also forms the core energy and network of relationships that allow for the project to scale.</p>
 </div>

 When surveyors have been trained, the pilot begins to collect data via mapping parties.
 These events organizing between 10-40 mappers to collect data in a specific region of a city, with the goal of being as comprehensive as is possible for that region.